CryptoVampire: Automated Reasoning for the Complete Symbolic Attacker Cryptographic Model: Reasoning for Proving Protocol Queries

-Generating terms that are not part of the input problem can in general be explosive, yet necessary during proof search; for example, such terms might be needed to instantiate cryptographic axioms.
-On the other hand, if an axiom instance does not get preprocessed in \autoref{sec:preprocess-axioms-instances}, then its instantiation will likely get delayed during saturation.
-For efficient subterm reasoning with \tool, we can thus implement an additional heuristic assuming that all instances that might appear during the proof search have been generated already during preprocessing.
+Generating terms that are not part of the input problem can, in general, lead to state explosion, but it is nevertheless necessary during proof search; for example, such terms might be needed to instantiate another cryptographic axiom.
+On the other hand, if an axiom instance does not get preprocessed in \autoref{sec:preprocess-axioms-instances}, then its instantiation will likely get significantly delayed during saturation\footnote{The machine is likely to run out of resources before that.}.
+For that reason, we propose to continue the preprocessing under the assumption that \autoref{sec:preprocess-axioms-instances} effectively preprocessed \emph{all} the relevant instances.
+Under such assumption, it is possible to factor out all symbolic reasoning (as it was inlined during preprocessing, as in \autoref{ex:example-preprocessing}).
+That is, when trying to prove $\valid \left(\forall \vecu.\Gamma\right)\implies \meval{t}$ for \autoref{th:main}'s~\ref{item:th:main:3}, we can find a new axiom $\Delta$ (the result of the preprocessing) such that $\valid \left(\forall \vecu.\Gamma\right)\implies \Delta$ and all symbols used in $\Delta$ are compatibles with $\beq$.
+Then showing $\Delta \implies \meval{t}$ can be done modulo $\beq$, which dramatically improves the performance of the solvers.

-Whenever this heuristic is triggered, the subterm relation is only used in the no-longer relevant general cryptographic axioms and in the axiomatization of subterm relations.
-Consequently, in these cases, we may soundly remove subterm reasoning and all the mitigations introduced in \autoref{sec:subterm-1}.
-With such a heuristic on, considering $\meval{\_}$ as in~\eqref{eq:subterm-semantics} is no longer required, allowing us to reason directly modulo $\equiv$ and drastically improving the proving efficiency of \tool{} (see \autoref{sec:experiments}).

-Let us however note that removing~\eqref{eq:subterm-semantics} is a too strong heuristic for proving most protocol queries.
-This is often due to unpredictable instances of the \emph{no guessing theorem}.
-Adjusted from~\cite{bana_towards_2012,bana_computationally_2014}, it is as follows:
+Interestingly, this idea can be applied not only to protocol specifications but also some cryptographic theorems such as the no-guessing theorem.
+It can, in particular, be rephrased in a way to eliminate subterm reasoning.